Start. Improve. Succeed.

 The Voorhees Gladiators are a lite travel team.
 This recreational league is for kids 8U-12U, and serves as introduction to travel hockey.
 Teams have 1 practice and 1 game per week, with the season typically running October - March.
 After gaining experience, and further developing skills, players will be able to try out for Flyers Youth.

 The Philadelphia Liberties is an all-girls hockey team, and an expanding organization devoted to the growth of women's hockey in our area.
 The Liberties season runs from October - February, with approx. 20 practices and 20 games.
-After gaining adequate experience, players will be able to try out for Flyers Youth.
-After gaining experience, players will be able to try out for Flyers Youth.

 The Flyers Youth Hockey Club is intended for the experienced, advanced hockey player.
 Teams are available for kids ages 8U-18U, with practices occuring 2 times per week.
 A typical schedule for Flyers Youth will include around 35-55 games, with travel to other rinks, cities, and states involved.
 Flyers Youth is AA hockey club, and is the top tier organization at the Flyers Training Center.